Can You Live However You Want and Still Be Forgiven?

 Yes, someone can turn to Jesus at any point and be forgiven, even at the very end of their life.
 Jesus tells a parable about workers hired at different times of the day who all receive the same wage (Matthew 20:1–16).
 The point is not that people should wait, but that the Kingdom is given, not earned by timing or effort.
 Forgiveness restores relationship with God, and when that relationship is real, it begins to reshape how a person lives.

 I recently watched a video where a woman asked an honest question that didn’t feel argumentative at all.
 It felt unsettled.
-She asked how it could be right that someone live however they wanted, ask Jesus for forgiveness later, and still make it to heaven.
+She asked how it could be right that someone could live however they wanted their whole life, say a prayer at the end, and get the same outcome as someone who tried to live faithfully all along.

 Is this just a system you work at the end, or is something real happening now?